pyweekorg/docs/docs/help.rst

 How the heck do I write a game?
 -------------------------------

-There's some great tutorials out there and Al Sewigart, the author of the free book *Invent Your Own Computer Games with Python* has compiled a `list of the top 10`__.
+There's some great tutorials out there and Al Sweigart, the author of the free book *Invent Your Own Computer Games with Python* has compiled a `list of the top 10`__.